 If you’re going to debate someone on a particular topic, you better have the terminology right.
 In recent months, there has been a raging discussion on how best to curtail gun violence in America and both sides are pleading their case with passion and emotion.
 The problem is, most of the anti-gun supporters have their terminology wrong, and it makes them look uneducated and lack credibility.

 Most of the time, they are either deliberately using the wrong terms to demonize gun advocates, or they’re simply don’t know what they are talking about.
 Either way, one sounds uninformed when they don’t have a basic understanding of the topic they are debating.

 Let’s start with a simple one: the interchangeability of the words automatic and semi-automatic.
 To the progressive anti-gun advocate, they are the same when in fact they are very different.
 An automatic firearm is one in which pressing the trigger would continuously fire off rounds until the trigger is released.
-A semi-automatic firearm is one in which pressing the trigger fires off a single round no matter how long one holds the trigger.
-Revolvers, handguns, and 99.99% of all rifles sold in America are of the semi-automatic functionality.
+A semi-automatic firearm is one in which pressing the trigger fires a single round no matter how long one holds the trigger.
+Revolvers, handguns, and 99.999% of all rifles sold in America are of the semi-automatic functionality.

 Another confused term is the bullet.
 The bullet is nothing more than the projectile that is shot out the barrel of the gun and makes up one of four parts of a cartridge/round, which is loaded into the magazine.
 A cartridge/round is composed of a shell casing, primer, powder and the bullet.

 Another mistake the progressive democrats make is really funny; Glocks are some how more dangerous than all other handguns.
 They are the grand-daddy of bad.
 This is simply not true.
 A Glock fires exactly the same round as any other gun with the same chambering.
 In other words, the same .40 caliber round can be fired from either a revolver, a Glock, or any other handgun that is also chambered to shoot a .40 caliber round.
 To believe a Glock somehow makes the round more powerful or deadly is absolute nonsense.